-Influencer marketing.
+CBD Influencer marketing.
 It’s all the buzz, but is it worth all the hype?

-We’re in an industry that is known for using influencers to promote products.
+In the cannabis and hemp CBD space, we’re in an industry that is known for using influencers to promote products.

 Joining us to share with us best practices of influencer marketing is Christine Scherping, Founder of Friend of a Friend PR.
 You won’t want to miss this episode!

 ➡️ Why you shouldn’t chase BSOs (Bright, Shiny, Object)

 ➡️ Creative ways to partner with content creators